Nail the Interview

 Professionally Written

-The resume that you have written has to be impeccable and there are certain rules for writing a resume, most of which you can read here in more detail.
-It should be a shining beacon that stands out from the crowd and makes the interviewer want to bow down at your feet, begging you to work there.
+The resume that you have written has to be impeccable, and there are specific rules for writing a resume, most of which you can read here in more detail.
+It should be a shining beacon that stands out from the crowd and makes the interviewer want to bow down at your feet, begging you to join their team.
 Well, no, not really.
-But it should be clear, concise, and detailed enough to show them that you can do the job that you have applied for.
+However, it should be clear, concise, and detailed enough to demonstrate that you are qualified for the job you have applied for.

 CareerAlley Resume Review Partners